src-d/guide/talent/hiring_process.md

 - The Talent Manager is responsible for working with the Developer Relations team in order to gain people through community actions (Twitter/Blog etc.).

-### First Contact: Engineering Roles
+### First Contact

-- Potential developers should be contacted by the lead engineers after together defining the outgoing message.
-It's a motivating factor for the developers to be contacted by the lead engineers and has shown in the past to have a significantly higher engagement rate.
+- Potential candidates should be contacted by the lead engineers or hiring managers after together defining the outgoing message.
+It's a motivating factor for the candidates to be contacted by the lead engineer/hiring managers and has shown in the past to have a significantly higher engagement rate.

-- If the lead engineers are not able to send the emails to the developers they are interested in, the Talent Manager should do that and copy the lead engineers in every email.
+- If the lead engineers or hiring managers are not able to send the emails to the developers they are interested in, the Talent Manager should do that and copy the lead engineers & hiring managers in every email.

-### Screening: Engineering Roles
+### Screening Process

 - If the developer is an applicant, they should be accepted/rejected by the lead engineers during the screening phase.
 The Talent Manager will review each application and give their feedback before tagging the lead engineer on Lever for their review.

 - If the developer is approached by us from a specific source (known from meetups, having worked together in the past,  etc.), they should move forward to the next step as it means that the leads have already shown interest.

-### Initial Skype/Zoom/Phone Interviews with Talent Aquisition Manager/Hiring Manager
+### Preliminary Video Interview with Talent Aquisition Manager (Stage 1)

-- An initial screening Skype/Phone/Zoom call will be available to each candidate who fits the job requirements and is interested in the role*.
+- An initial screening video  call will be available to each candidate who fits the job requirements and is interested in the role*.
 It is a general discussion with the Talent Acquisition Manager to know more about the background and experience of the candidate as well as to share as much as possible from our side about the team & company.
 This call will last around 30 minutes and also involve some administrative questions such as salary, location etc.

 \* There are notable exceptions to this, such as in higher volume junior engineering roles where we directly ask the developer to do a coding challenge before a call.

+### Interview with Hiring Manager (Stage 2)

 - Lead engineers & hiring managers are responsible for the follow up interview.
 This will last around one hour via video call, and the hiring manager will have a chance to ask more in depth questions about the candidat's experience, and their expectations in the role.

-### Coding Challenge
+### Coding Challenge/Assignment (Stage 3)

+- Non-Engineering candidates will receive a relevant assignment/test at this stage to allow the hiring manager to assess their potential, this may also be in the form of a presentation.

 - Check out the [Coding Challenge section in the application process](application-process.md#coding-challenge) guide.